A lot has changed in the world of search engine optimization.

 Whether you’re a B2B or B2C marketer, you need to be disciplined, when it comes to content creation.

 It’s even more important than you might think, due to something called the “fresh factor.”
-Unique content is one of the factors that affect this freshness score, and, consequently, the search rankings for that specific page.
+Unique content is one of the factors that affect this freshness score, and, consequently, the search engine rankings for that specific page.

 If you’ve chosen to market your business online, then creating unique and helpful blog posts isn’t an option — it’s a must.